scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Theano's interface shares much in common with that of NumPy, lines 13-17 should be self-explanatory for anyone familiar with ``numpy``.
 On line 13, we start by defining :math:`$P(Y=1|x^{(i)}) = 1$` as the symbolic variable ``p_1``.
-Notice that the dot product and element-wise exponential functions are simply called via the ``T.dot`` and ``T.exp`` functions, analoguous to ``numpy.dot`` and ``numpy.exp``. ``xent`` defines the cross-entropy loss function, which is then combined with the :math:`$\ell_2$`
+Notice that the matrix multiplication and element-wise exponential functions are simply called via the ``T.dot`` and ``T.exp`` functions, analoguous to ``numpy.dot`` and ``numpy.exp``. ``xent`` defines the cross-entropy loss function, which is then combined with the :math:`$\ell_2$`